Banana leaf: In Malaysian and Singaporean cuisine

 In Malaysian and Singapore cuisine, banana leaves are used to wrap certain kuih and otak-otak.
 Malay foods such as nasi lemak are also commonly wrapped with banana leaves before being wrapped with newspaper, as banana leaves add fragrance to the rice.

 In Philippine cuisine

 Sumang kamoteng kahoy (cassava suman), wrapped in banana leaves.

 Banana leaves are the traditional method of serving food in Philippine cuisine, with rice and other dishes laid out on large banana leaves (a salo-salo, reminiscent of a buffet) and everyone partaking using their bare hands (kamayan).
-Another traditional method of serving food is by placing it on a banana-leaf liner placed over a woven bilao (a winnowing basket made of bamboo).
+Additionally, another traditional method of serving food is by placing it on a banana-leaf liner placed over a woven bilao (a winnowing basket made of bamboo).
 The bilao is normally a farm implement used for removing chaff from grains, although there are now smaller woven trays or carved wooden plates of the same kind in Filipino restaurants used specifically for serving food.
 Banana leaves are also commonly used in wrapping food (binalot), and are valued for the aroma they impart to the food.
 Specific Philippine dishes that use banana leaves include suman and bibingka.